-When students are given an orderly environment for education, with appropriate rules, and are free from of harassment, learning can take place.
+Learning takes place when students are given an orderly environment with appropriate rules for education and are free from harassment.
 The California Education Code #300 states:

 "Every pupil shall attend school punctually and regularly; conform to the regulations of the school; obey promptly all the directions of his/her teachers and others in authority; be diligent in study; respectful to his/her teachers and others in authority; kind and courteous to school mates and refrain entirely from the use of profane and vulgar language."